 An analytic study of Bondi-Hoyle-Lyttleton accretion

-Key words: accretion, accretion disks hydrodynamics instabilities shock waves binaries: close X-rays: stars
+Key words: accretion, accretion disks hydrodynamics instabilities shock waves stars: binaries: close X-rays: stars

 Send offprint requests to: T. Foglizzo

 This article contains no SIMBAD objects.

 Online publication: June 6, 1999